-- 7.4.
-Presumptive Waiver for Uncertainty Exceedances A Participant will be eligible for a presumptive Waiver of an Energy Deployment Obligation for an applicable hour if and only to the extent that: - The Participant provides an attestation (see Appendix A Presumptive Waiver for Uncertainty Exceedances Attestation) from a senior executive or other official with authority to bind the Participant both legally and financially to an expense of the magnitude of the Delivery Failure Charge as defined by the Tariff, attesting that: - i.
-The official has authority to bind the Participant both legally and financially to an expense of the magnitude of the Delivery Failure Charge as defined in the Western Resource Adequacy Program Tariff; and - ii.
-The Participant had insufficient supply available for a given hour to be able to meet both its Holdback Requirement of Energy Deployment and its other firm obligations (including load, contingency reserves, forward commitments and/or other Balancing Authority, Transmission Provider or utility obligations); and - iii.
-The combination of the Participant's deviations in load and deviations in resource availability and/or performance resulted in a net shortfall amount that exceeded the Uncertainty Factor; and iv.
-The net volume of transactions made by the Participant after the WRAP Holdback Requirement was set and sourced from its Qualifying Resources reported in its FS Submittal (forward sales beyond those supported by capacity surplus to its FS Capacity Requirement and/or new preschedule, day-ahead or real-time sales that are not WRAP Holdback Requirements of Energy Deployments) was not a net sales position for the applicable hour; and
+7.4.
+Presumptive Waiver for Uncertainty Exceedances

+A Participant will be eligible for a presumptive Waiver of an Energy Deployment Obligation for an applicable hour if and only to the extent that:

+- The Participant_provides an attestation (see Appendix A Presumptive Waiver for Uncertainty Exceedances Attestation) from a senior executive or other official with authority to bind the Participant both legally and financially to an expense of the magnitude of the Delivery Failure Charge as defined by the Tariff, attestings that: - i.
+The official has authority to bind the Participant both legally and financially to an expense of the magnitude of the Delivery Failure Charge as defined in the Western Resource Adequacy Program Tariff; and - i.i.
+It-The Participant had insufficient supply available for a given hour to be able to meet both its Holdback Requirement of Energy Deployment and its other firm obligations (including load, contingency reserves, forward commitments and/or other Balancing Authority, Transmission Provider or utility obligations); and - ii.iii.
+The combination of the Participant's deviations in load and deviations in resource availability and/or performance resulted in a net shortfall amount that exceeded the Uncertainty Factor; and

+- iii.iv.
+The net volume of transactions made by the Participant after the WRAP Holdback Requirement was set and sourced from its Qualifying Resources reported in its FS Submittal (forward sales beyond those supported by capacity surplus to its FS Capacity Requirement and/or new preschedule, day-ahead or real-time sales that are not WRAP Holdback Requirements of Energy Deployments) wasis not a net sales position for the applicable hour; and. - 2.-The Participant provides supporting documentationrequested by the Program Administrator for validation of the next shortfall and contracting behavior, including but not limited to a detailed calculation of the net shortfall., including but not limited to: - 3.-- A detailed calculation of the net shortfall; and - 4.-any additional information requested by the Program Administrator for validation of the net shortfall and contracting behavior.

-The Participant provides supporting documentation requested by the Program Administrator for validation of the next shortfall and contracting behavior, including but not limited to a detailed calculation of the net shortfall.
-A Presumptive Waiver for Uncertainty Exceedances shall only apply in these specific limited circumstances and shall be applicable only to the extent of the Energy Delivery Failure caused by the circumstances identified above; any unmet Energy Deployment Obligation for the applicable hour in excess of the amount attributable to the circumstances identified above will not be eligible for a Presumptive Waiver for Uncertainty Exceedances and will constitute an Energy Delivery Failure.
+A Presumptive Waiver for Uncertainty Exceedances shall only apply in these specific limited circumstances and shall be applicable only to the extent of the Energy Delivery Failure caused by the circumstances identified above; any Energy Delivery Failure above unmet Energy Deployment Obligation for the applicable hour in excess of the amount attributable to the circumstances identified above will not be eligible for a Presumptive Waiver for Uncertainty Exceedances and will constitute an Energy Delivery Failure.